 The Vexing Vortex of Voter Suppression

 It’s unfortunate, but politicians crying,”fraud” is nothing new.
 Both Republicans and Democrats do it as a way to gain an advantage in elections.
-However, it doesn’t become truly dangerous until people start using the hysteria to suppress American’s rights to vote, kind of like how a disgruntled groundskeeper dresses like a ghost clown to suppress children’s rights to play in an abandon carnival.
+However, it doesn’t become truly dangerous until people start using the hysteria to suppress Americans’ right to vote, kind of like how a disgruntled groundskeeper dresses like a ghost clown to suppress children’s rights to play in an abandon carnival.
 Many states have tried passing voter ID laws, under the guise of voter fraud -as we mentioned a few above- but anti-voting fraud laws have a few major flaws.
 Like a bad monster mask, they look fine so long as you don’t inspect them too close.

 To try and “combat” voter fraud, some states have instituted voter-ID requirements, shortened early voting, and eliminated same-day registration.
 However, these types of moves often end up doing more harm than good, especially considering the very visible lack of any evidence of widespread voter fraud.
-Voter restrictions tend to disenfranchise poor voters, the ones who cannot afford to purchase state ID cards, or take time off of work to vote on Tuesdays during regular business hours or register in advance to vote.
+Voter restrictions tend to disenfranchise poor and young voters, the ones who cannot afford to purchase state ID cards, or take time off of work to vote on Tuesdays during regular business hours or register in advance to vote.
 These are the people who need early voting or an easy registration process in order to keep their job and participate in democracy, as is their right as citizens.

 It is also unfortunate to say, but implementation of voter laws do tend to favor Republican candidates, and do affect minority citizens disproportionately.
 A recent study from researchers at the University of California San Diego found “that strict photo identification laws have a deferentially negative impact on the turnout of Hispanics, Blacks, and mixed-race Americans in primaries and general elections.”
 According to their study, enforced ID laws, in general elections, nearly double the turnout gap between whites and Latinos, and almost doubled the white-black turnout gap in primary elections.
 Now, we are not claiming that these laws are meant to be inherently racist, but the data does show that it is a byproduct of them, and that in states where voter ID laws are enacted the influence of Republicans and conservatives grow stronger after each election cycle.
 Maybe that is why these laws are almost exclusively enacted by Republican-controlled legislatures.